EladLevyDev/Android-Must-Know/README.md

 A collection of popular libraries used in Android development <br>
 This Git will be updated with new content & useful stuff every week

-## Firebase
-<li><a href="https://developer.android.com/guide/navigation/navigation-getting-started">Firebase</a> -Quickly develop apps with database, server, push notification, anayltics and more with one library</li>

 ## UI
 <li><a href="https://developer.android.com/guide/navigation/navigation-getting-started">Navigation Component</a> - Storyboard for Android</li>
 <li><a href="https://material.io/develop/android/docs/getting-started/">Material Design</a></li>